mmower/rez/docs/COOKBOOK.md

 # Rez Cookbook

 The following is a guide to some of Rez's features and common things you may want to be able to do.

+# Using `@object`

+Rez defines a number of generally useful elements like `@actor`, `@item`, `@inventory`, `@scene` and so forth.
+These elements have built-in behaviours designed to be useful but flexible.

+For example `@item` and `@inventory` can be used to define much more than physical objects.
+You could have an inventory representing things different actors know about and use an item for individual topics/thoughts.
+Or items could represent spells in an inventory spell-book.
+The `@item`/`@inventory` elements are flexible enough to cover a range of container/containment situations.

+However, there are going to be a range of concepts in a game for which Rez cannot plan or which may require very customised behaviour.
+A good example is that of "classes" as in RPG classes.
+There are so many possible ways to have a class work in a game that Rez cannot really offer a useful starting point.
+For this type of situation there is `@object`.

+The `@object` element allows you to create a fully-custom object that has no built-in behaviours (beyond what you get from the `__basic_object__` runtime prototype that all in-game objects share).

+Let's look at an example:

+    @object fighter_class begin
+      specialisation: :combat
+      perks: #{#two_weapon_style #pounce #shield_bash #second_wind}
+    end

+    @object two_weapon_style begin
+      level: 3
+      label: "Fight with two weapons almost as well as one" end

+    @object pounce begin
+      level: 5
+      label: "Close distance to an enemy and engage them quicker" end

+    @object shield_bash begin
+      level: 7
+      label: "Shields can be a weapon in the right hands" end

+    @object second_wind begin
+      level: 9
+      label: "When the chips are down, you come out fighting" end

+    @object mage_class begin
+      specialisation: :magic
+      perks: #{#fast_cast #mana_surge #concentration #max_damage}
+    end

+    @object fast_cast begin
+      level: 3
+      label: "Faster than a speeding magic missile" end

+    @object mana_surge begin
+      level: 5
+      label: "You can always reach down for just one more spell" end

+    @object concentration begin
+      level: 7
+      label: "Nothing can distract you"
+    end

+    @object max_damage begin
+      level: 9
+      label: "Your fireballs are the crispiest"
+    end

+How an author chooses to use these elements in their game is up to them, there are many ways that class membership & perks could be applied to in-game situations.
+You'd write callbacks or behaviour tasks that make use of them.

 # Avoiding Duplication with Aliases

 A common scenario is a number of scenes wanting to share the same layout.
 While it is possible to supply the same `layout:` attribute and duplicate the content Rez does offer a better way: aliases.

 An alias specifies a type of element to create and default attributes to supply, so for example:

     @alias std_scene = scene # begin
       layout: """